GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 To build quality systems it is customary to model software before its implementation.
-Modeling is usually performed in [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) by decomposing systems into subsystems, components, or modules and defining detailed component interfaces by thoroughly examining interactions and dependencies between them, possibly creating a throwaway prototype.
-All major interactions, including error handling, are modelled on interaction and/or sequence diagrams.
+Modeling is usually performed in [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) by decomposing systems into subsystems, components, or modules and defining detailed component interfaces.
+To achieve this, all dependencies between system components and their interactions, including possible error handling, are thoroughly examined.
+A throwaway prototype may be created to evaluate the model.
 The developed model becomes a project artifact, changes in which may drive the corresponding changes in the implementation of the system.

 In reality, though, under [agile development methodologies](https://en.wikipedia.org/wiki/Agile_software_development) modeling often takes place at the first iterations of the development cycle, in close